Myanmar military ousts Aung San Suu Kyi in apparent coup

 Australia joined the U.S. in condemning the apparent coup.
 "Australia is a long-standing supporter of Myanmar and its democratic transition," said Foreign Minister Marise Payne.
 "We call on the military to respect the rule of law, to resolve disputes through lawful mechanisms and to release immediately all civilian leaders and others who have been detained unlawfully."

-British Prime Minister Boris Johnson wrote on Twitter: "I condemn the coup and unlawful imprisonment of civilians, including Aung San Suu Kyi, in Myanmar," adding, "The vote of the people must be respected and civilian leaders released."
+British Prime Minister Boris Johnson wrote on Twitter: "I condemn the coup and unlawful imprisonment of civilians, including Aung San Suu Kyi, in Myanmar."
+He added, "The vote of the people must be respected and civilian leaders released."

 Other countries, however, refrained from calling on Myanmar's military to reverse its actions.